nasa/instructions/docs/INSTRUCTIONS.md

 #### Common Request & Process Combinations
 Need: If you need to be added to the NASA org on github.com/

-Process: Create a personal github account and then request to be added as a Github Collaborator via a new or modified NAMs request.
+Process: Create a personal github account and then request to be added as a Github Collaborator via a new or modified <a href="https://idmax.nasa.gov/nams/asset/227756">NAMs request</a>.
 Please include your github id in the request.
+Please note that you will not be able to get to that link if you are not inside the NASA firewall.

 Need: If you need to add a new open-sourced repository to github.com/nasa that has already been approved via the software release authority process.

-Process: Make or modify a request to start a new repository in github.com/nasa via the NAMs request.
+Process: Make or modify a request to start a new repository in github.com/nasa via the <a href="https://idmax.nasa.gov/nams/asset/227756">NAMs request</a>.
 Please give it a useful name and good documentation!
 We'll create a blank repository for you to put the code into.
+Please note that you will not be able to get to that link if you are not inside the NASA firewall.

 Need: If you need to create a new team for managing who has access to make changes on a particular repository or group of repositories.

-Process: Modify your NAMs request to request the team creation or email the two owners above.
+Process: Modify your <a href="https://idmax.nasa.gov/nams/asset/227756">NAMs request</a> to request the team creation or email the two owners above.
 Give team name and which repositories team members should be given access to.
+Please note that you will not be able to get to that link if you are not inside the NASA firewall.

 Need: If you need to add a new member to an already established team.